 - Low productivity despite talent.

 Success: We redefined roles and responsibilities so that she was supported in data entry by one of the other call center staff who actually hated the phones and who was considered a marginal performer.
 They both found Flow.
 Once Tina was focused on what she did best – building relationships with clients – it was difficult to get her off the phone even for lunch breaks!
-Meanwhile, the other call centre staff who enjoyed data-entry fulfilled a critical role, working to ensure the CRM system had the data required to support the folks on the phones and became a solid performer.
+Meanwhile, the other call centre staff member who enjoyed data-entry fulfilled a critical role and became a solid performer, working to ensure the CRM system had the data required to support the folks on the phones.

 It’s essential that you structure your workplace so that some employees find fun in what others consider work and vice-versa.
 It takes a bit of creativity and it all starts with asking the right questions.
 If you could use a little help to get that process started without having to reinvent the wheel, please reach out.

 What difference would it make in YOUR company to have employees in the right seats related to their skills and in Flow related to what they love to do?